Panic! at the Disco: 2007–2009: Pretty. Odd.

-2009–2012: Lineup change and Vices & Virtues
+2009–2015: Lineup change, Vices & Virtues and Too Weird to Live, Too Rare to Die!

 In spring 2009, the band began recording material for its third studio album.
 However, on July 6, 2009, Ryan Ross and Jon Walker announced via the band's official website that the two were leaving the band.
 In an interview following the split, Ross explained that he first brought the idea to Smith in late June 2009 over lunch: "Spencer and I had lunch and caught up for a while, and then the big question came up, like, 'Well, what do you want to do?' and I said, 'Well, I think it might be best if we kind of do our own thing for a while,' and he said, 'I'm glad you said that, because I was going to say the same thing,'" Ross recalled.
 "And there was really no argument, which is really the best way that could've worked out."
 Ross said the split was largely due to creative differences between him and Urie.
 Urie wanted the band to explore a more polished pop sound, while Ross – and, by extension, Walker – was interested in making retro-inspired rock.
 Walker and Ross went on to form The Young Veins, which only released one album, Take a Vacation!.

 The news asserted that both tour plans with Blink-182 in August 2009 and new album production "will continue as previously announced."
 The following day, Alternative Press broke the news that "New Perspective", the first song recorded without Ross and Walker, would debut the following month on radio and as a part of the soundtrack to the film Jennifer's Body.
 On July 10, 2009, Alternative Press also reported that the band had regained the exclamation point, becoming, once again, Panic! at the Disco.
 "New Perspective" was released on July 28, 2009.
 Former guitarist of pop rock band the Cab, Ian Crawford and Dallon Weekes, frontman of indie rock band the Brobecks, filled in for Ross and Walker on tour during the Blink-182 Summer Tour in August 2009.

 The band re-entered the studio in early 2010 and spent much of the year recording the group's third studio album.
+During this time, touring bassist Dallon Weekes joined the band's official lineup along with Urie and Smith, making the band a three-piece.
+Although Weekes did not perform on the upcoming album, he was responsible for the conceptualization of the album's cover art and was also featured on the album cover, masked and standing in the background behind Smith and Urie.
 On January 18, 2011, the band revealed that an album titled Vices & Virtues would officially be released on March 22, 2011.
 The album was produced by Butch Walker and John Feldmann.
 The record's first single, "The Ballad of Mona Lisa", was released digitally on February 1, 2011, with the music video being released February 8, 2011.
 Vices & Virtues was officially released on March 22, 2011, to relatively positive critical reviews.